henni0208/Anycubic-i3-Prusa-Clone-Marlin-Configuration/README.md

 - **Limit Switches:** A single limit switch is used for each axis.
 This simplifies the setup and configuration while still ensuring precise endstop functionality.

 ### Firmware Configuration
-The Marlin configuration files for this setup can be downloaded from the official Marlin GitHub repository.
-These files have been optimized for the Anycubic i3 Prusa clone with dual Z motors and a single limit switch for each axis.
+The Marlin files for this setup can be downloaded from the official Marlin GitHub repository.
+The configuration files provided here have been optimized for the Anycubic i3 Prusa clone with dual Z motors and a single limit switch for each axis.

 ## Image